 -

-In-house, outsourced, or hybrid: Decide whether to handle bookkeeping internally, outsource it to a trusted partner like Botkeeper, or blend both approaches depending on client size and complexity.
+In-house, outsourced, or hybrid: Run it internally, outsource to a partner like Botkeeper, or blend based on client complexity.

 -